Discover Our Shared Heritage Travel Itinerary

 In mid-March 1865, Confederate General Robert E. Lee ordered a surprise attack against the Union at Fort Stedman at the western side of Petersburg.
 Considered Lee’s last grand offensive move of the war, the attack failed.
 On April 1, 1865, Union forces routed a Confederate defense at Five Forks and gained control of the last rail line from Petersburg to Richmond.
 This final blow forced Lee into retreat, abandoning both Petersburg and Richmond.
 A week later Lee surrendered in Appomattox, Virginia.

 In the wake of the Civil War, the U.S. government established numerous national cemeteries in Virginia at the site of intensive battles and other engagements.
 In 1866, the Army’s Office of the Quartermaster General selected a site for a cemetery to hold the remains of Union soldiers who died during the siege of Petersburg.
 The site selected was a former Union camp south of Petersburg.
-The 50th New York Volunteer Engineers built the camp in October 1864, which consisted of a central parade ground surrounded by barracks, officers’ quarters, and a meeting hall named Poplar Grove Church.
+The 50th New York Engineers built the camp in October 1864, which consisted of a central parade ground surrounded by barracks, officers’ quarters, and the Poplar Grove Church.

 After the war, most of the old camp buildings were removed and remains were brought from sites around the Petersburg area.
 By 1867, nearly 5,200 burials lie in the Poplar Grove National Cemetery.